PineaFan/now/README.md

 Temperature
 *Windows does not support temperature sensors*
 > The temperature of each sensor on your computer
+>
+> If your temperature is above 75°c, the TEMP bar will flash
+>
+> If you are American, you can use °F by editing changing `useFahrenheit` (Line 7) to True
+>
 > Special names:
 >
 > Name           | Displayed